eda-labs/vscode-eda/README.md

 ### Authentication

-On first activation the extension prompts for your EDA and Keycloak passwords.
+If no EDA targets are configured on first activation, the extension launches a setup wizard to collect your EDA and Keycloak passwords.
-The values are stored in VS Code's Secret Storage and are keyed by the target's host.
-Use the **EDA: Update Target Credentials** command to change passwords for a specific target.
+The credentials are stored in VS Code's Secret Storage and are keyed by the target's host.
+Use the **EDA: Update Target Credentials** command to update passwords for a specific target.
 ---

 ## Usage